 Developed by WeChat, MMKV is an efficient and reliable key/value storage framework for React Native.
+Written in C++ using JSI, MMKV is easy to install and use, and it’s possible to encrypt your data with and without a custom key.
+Continue reading for more details.

 What is MMKV storage?